hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Query Duplicate Golden Resources

-Use the `$mdm-duplicate-golden-resources` operation to request a list of duplicate golden resources.
+Use the `$mdm-duplicate-golden-resources` operation to request a list of duplicate Golden Resources.
 This operation takes no parameters.

 ### Example